marco-zani/UniNotes/fog&cloud/fogObs/4-Cloud Networking.md

 The user doesn't need to know the physical infrastructure, only the logical arrangement.
 But making coincide the logical and physical view can be difficult for the cloud manager, all more when trying to optimize the physical architecture

 #### Providing L2 connectivity
-**To provide a logical L2 network spanning beetween servers, the traffic is tunneled**
+**To provide a logical L2 network spanning beetween servers, the traffic is tunneled**.

 ![[tunnelingBetweenServers.png]]

+Main details:
+- Switch sees the vMac3 reachable by forwarding to vTUN0
+- vTUN0 encapsulates the message with the IP of the second server and the IP stack process it accordingly
+- On the second server after the IP stack processes the message, the GRE tunneling protocol is individuated, so the message is forwarded to the tunnel service
+- The packet is decapsulated and forwarded to the vNetwork accordingly

 Vlans could't substitute tunneling because they are limited to layer 2 and can't communicate with servers in other networks

 #### Providing L3 connectivity
 In a layer 3 case, we have more elasticity for managing clusters of servers and we can use two solutions: Tunneling and direct routing

+> [!info]- How IP forwarding is called
+> Two situations:
+> - Inbound traffic: If the machine notices that the MAC address is correct but the wrong IP is given
+> - Outbound traffic: when the vNIC is used as default gateway

-Tunneling
+##### Tunneling
 ![[L3Tunneling.png]]

+The main difference with layer 2 tunneling is that the tunneling interface is reached by the IP forwarding, which also receives back the encapsulated data for routing the new packet

+#### Full-mesh communication
+Because **point-to-point tunnels do not scale**, tunneling technologies are required to manage a full mesh. **VxLAN** is one of this technologies which **offers full-mesh solutions** for all the hosts in the same VxLAN, and **frames wrapped in UDP** segments, allowing traffic to flow through **parallel links**

+> [!info]- MTU and tunneling
+> Because Tunneling adds heads to the packet, if the MTU (Maximum Transmission Unit) is too low, this can lead to additional fragmentation of the packet and a reduction in perfomance

-Direct routing
+##### Direct routing
 ![[L3DirectRouting.png]]

-Because **point-to-point tunnels do not scale**, tunneling tecnologies are required to manage a full mesh. **VxLAN** is one of this technologies which **offers full-mesh solutions** for all the hosts in the same VxLAN, and **frames wrapped in UDP** segments, allowing traffic to flow through **parallel links**
+Direct routing works thanks to all the static routes that allow packets to be forwarded to the hosting machine

 #### Overlay vs Direct routing
 The main difference is the **necessity to interact with the infrastructure**.
 The **overlay model may reduce the performance** on the network, meanwhile the **direct routing requires collaboration with the infrastructure** provider.
 Overlay is preferred with OpenStack, and direct routing with Kubernetes

-NB: The overlay model allowes the virtual network to be indipendent from the physical topology
+NB: The overlay model allows the virtual network to be independent from the physical topology

 ## Summary
 The **challenges** of virtual networking are the **implementation of the different models** and **mixing virtual and real networking**.
 Another detail is that virtual networks rarely fail, but when it happens debbugging might be challenging